-Adding to their pioneer story is extensive narrative in W. Flora Shepherd's book, Family Records of Baxley and Hilliard, Cole and Hathaway.
-The book also is known as Genealogy, History and Biographical Records of the Families of Christopher Columbus Baxley and Frances Hilliard, Harry Cole and Candace Hathaway and Allied Families, with an introduction by Damon Dale Hupp, published in 1979 by Capitol City, Inc., of Topeka.
+Adding to their pioneer narrative is W. Flora Shepherd's book, Family Records of Baxley and Hilliard, Cole and Hathaway.
+The volume also is known as Genealogy, History and Biographical Records of the Families of Christopher Columbus Baxley and Frances Hilliard, Harry Cole and Candace Hathaway and Allied Families, with an introduction by Damon Dale Hupp, published in 1979 by Capitol City, Inc., of Topeka.

 The book states that after marriage, "Clark … went with his father and family to Sherman County, Nebr., homesteading the Loup City area.
 Nine of their children were born in Arcadia, Neb.
 In , they traveled by wagon to Kansas, settling in the Richland area where five more of their children were born."

-The Coles are thought to have moved in with Ida Bell's parents in Richland until they could find a place of their own.
+The Coles are thought to have moved in with Ida Bell's parents in Richland, Shawnee County, KS until they could find a suitable place of their own.

 Clark's widowed mother, Candace Love (Hathaway) Cole, joined the family in Richland in about 1889 following the death of her husband in New York.
+She is pictured in a Cole family group photograph taken circa 1910.
 In about 1922, she fell and broke her hip, and remained bedfast for the remaining seven years of her life.
 She died in late February 1929, and is buried at Pleasant Hill Cemetery, where her son, daughter in law and several grandchildren and great-grandchildren later would join her in eternal rest.